bitrise-io/devcenter/_articles/tips-and-tricks/expose-environment-variable.md

       envman add --key PROJECT_SCHEME --value "$API_PROJECT_SCHEME"
     fi

-This script will check whether the `API_PROJECT_SCHEME` env var is defined, and if it is, then its value will be assigned to the `PROJECT_SCHEME` environment variable, overwriting the original value of `PROJECT_SCHEME`.
+This script will check whether the `API_PROJECT_SCHEME` env var is defined, and if it is, its value will be assigned to the `PROJECT_SCHEME` environment variable, overwriting the original value of `PROJECT_SCHEME`.

-### Alternative solution: use Workflow Env Vars
+### Alternative solution: use Workflow environment variables

-Alternatively you can set environment variables for Workflows too.
-The Env Vars you set for a workflow will overwrite the env var if defined as an App Env Var or Secret Env Var.
+Alternatively, you can set env vars for Workflows too.
+The env vars you set for a workflow will overwrite the env var if defined as an app env var or [secret env var](/builds/env-vars-secret-env-vars/#about-secrets/).

-An example workflow which defined an environment variable, and then runs another workflow which can use those env vars:
+Here is an example workflow which defines an env var, and then runs another workflow that can use those env vars:

     workflows: